William Moses (businessman): Business ventures

 Moses co-founded KeVita, Inc. in 2009 and served as its Chairman and CEO.
 KeVita provided the healthy beverage sector with a sparkling, probiotic functional beverage and kombucha for health-conscious consumers.

 Bill developed KeVita from a small, regional brand to an international leader selling to 20,000+ retail locations across North America.
 Under his leadership, KeVita earned consistent recognition as a high–growth brand, transforming the functional beverage space.
 PepsiCo acquired Kevita for $220 million in 2016.

 In 2016, Moses founded the R&D company, Fermented Sciences Inc. Moses next joined Whipstitch Capital in 2017 as the company's Senior Operating and Strategic Advisor.
 He was then named Executive Chairman of ICONIC Protein Drink in September 2017.

 In 2018, Moses joined the board of directors of Koia, manufacturer of a plant-based, protein beverage.

 Moses is a strategic advisor, principal shareholder and board member of Wilde Brands, Vive Organic Wellness Shots, and Yooga Superfood Cup.

+Moses is the Founder and Chairman of the Board of the Personalized Health Association, a federal 501 c4 advocacy organization.